IBM-Bluemix-Docs/node/deploying_apps.md

 {{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance, allowing developers to remain focused on writing application logic.

 For more information, see [Developing serverless apps](/docs/apps/deploying?topic=creating-apps-serverless).

-## Integrating back-end services with a generated SDK
-{: #backend_gensdk}

-The {{site.data.keyword.IBM_notm}} SDK Generator plug-in easily integrates back-end services to your app with a generated SDK.
-When a change to a REST API occurs, you can regenerate the SDK and replace the old one for a seamless SDK upgrade.
-You can also integrate the CLI into a DevOps pipeline and ensure that the SDK is always consistent with the API spec each time the app is built.

-For more information, see [Integrating back-end services with a generated SDK](/docs/swift/backend?topic=swift-sdkgen-cli).

 ## Deploying to a Kubernetes cluster
 {: #deploy_kube}